JoaoCardosoDev/planeats_app/README.md

 For development issues or questions:

 1. Check the [API Documentation](http://localhost:8000/docs) when running locally
-2. Review the project documentation in the `memory-bank/` directory
-3. Check container logs: `make logs`
+2. Check container logs: `make logs`
-4. Verify environment setup: ensure all required variables are set in `.env`
+3. Verify environment setup: ensure all required variables are set in `.env`

 ---